AAFC-BICoE/biocluster-playbook/README.md

     - resolv-conf
     ```

-* Disable requiretty for the centos user so Elasticluster's playbooks can run:
+* Disable requiretty in `/etc/sudoers` for the centos user so Elasticluster's playbooks can run:

   ```
   ...